pflanze/cj-unattended-upgrades/HACKING.md

 ### Finish/fix interrupted installation on boot

-- The script `cj-unattended-upgrades` creates a spoolfile with the current date while running the upgrade.
+- The script `cj-unattended-upgrades-run` creates a spoolfile with the current date while running the upgrade.

-- `cj-unattended-upgrades-daemon` checks for that file before going into the main loop, and runs the fixing if necessary (different commands than those in `cj-unattended-upgrades`, thus not a duplication; the email creation code is somewhat duplicated within `cj-unattended-upgrades-daemon`, though).
+- `cj-unattended-upgrades-daemon` checks for that file before going into the main loop, and runs the fixing if necessary (different commands than those in `cj-unattended-upgrades-run`, thus not a duplication; the email creation code is somewhat duplicated within `cj-unattended-upgrades-daemon`, though).